TahirAbbass/SourceCode/ReadMe.md

-Notes on How to Run the Program
+Notes on How to Run the Multi-threaded Chat Application

 Steps to Compile & Run Chat Server:
     *make clean